His Nibs (film): Background

 The background of this film is complicated and unclear.
 The film was originally based on a short story, "The Smart Aleck", by Irvin S. Cobb from The Saturday Evening Post, a story of a small-town wit that travels to the big city and finds himself out of his depth.
 His Nibs started life as The Smart Aleck, a vehicle for Charles 'Chic' Sale, a popular comedian popular in the 1920s for his caricatures of rural 'hick' characters... a “rural protean comedian” according to the New York Tribune.
 Filmed between March and May 1920, The Smart Aleck was very different in style and form when it was released some time later as His Nibs.

 It is possible that, in its original form, the film was poorly received, and rather than start over from scratch the existing film was re-edited and a new framing story was shot around the existing material.
 The original The Smart Aleck appears to have been a spoof of the popular story of the young, unspoiled man who goes to the city, fights off temptation and manages to save his sweetheart in the end.
 That format of film was still very popular at the time, and as Chic Sale was best known for his great variety of caricatures, it is possible that playing only one character ("The Boy," in the best D.W.
 Griffith style) was poorly received.
 If this was the case, then The Smart Aleck is the story upon which His Nibs is based.
 This theory has been suggested by film historian Richard Koszarski.

 The film The Smart Aleck is presented as a film-within-the-film (retitled He Fooled 'Em All).
 The new, framing story consists of Sales playing most of the parts himself, including the spinster organist but chiefly as the projectionist, who has cut the title cards from the film so he can give the audience his own interpretation.

 Moore's work on this film overlapped with her work on the drama When Dawn Came (1920).
 His Nibs was her second Robertson-Cole film, the first being The Devil's Claim (1920).

 Preservation status

-A print of this film is in the collection of the UCLA Film and Television Archive.
+Preserved by UCLA Film and Television Archive.